dmiranda2/Aura/README.md

-# Aura - a fork of Phosphene
+# Phosphene
 A GNOME 3.10 theme for GNOME Shell, GTK 3, Mutter, and Firefox.
-[See the preview](http://fc05.deviantart.net/fs71/i/2014/038/8/1/desktop_part_2_by_dmiranda2-d75gukp.png).
+[See the preview](http://hdni.github.io/rice/assets/phosphene_preview.png).

 ## Installation
 ### GNOME Shell, GTK 3, Mutter
 * Put the entire repository in `/usr/share/themes/`
+* Since there is no GTK 2 theme yet, you'll have to copy the `gtk-2.0` directory from another theme so the Tweak Tool doesn't complain.
 * You can then use the Tweak Tool to set the themes.

 ### Firefox